Es Con Field Hokkaido: F Village

 On January 1, 2023, the city of Kitahiroshima officially changed name of the approximately 32-hectare area surrounding the new stadium from Kyoei to F Village.
 Unlike in Japan, it is common for MLB teams to build dining, entertainment, commercial districts around their stadiums.
 The Fighters looked to these examples in the United States to draw inspiration for their own district.
 Truist Park in Georgia served as a reference develop a complex of commercial and residential facilities to create a sports community around the stadium.
 The concept of dividing the district into areas for casual and serious baseball fans was inspired by Busch Stadium's St. Louis Ballpark Village in St. Louis.

-Outside the park, in F Village, there would be an farm area, which would be an agricultural area using state-of-the-art agricultural technologies from Kubota.
+Outside the park, in F Village, there would be a farm area, which would be an agricultural area using state-of-the-art agricultural technologies from Kubota.
 Hokkaido University would be a technical exhibition partner.

 ES-CON Japan, aside from getting the naming rights, would also build a luxury apartment named "Le Jade Hokkaido Ball Park", which would be 2 14-story high rise residences.
 Residents will also be given a free 10 year annual pass to the stadium.

 A miniature version of the ballpark would be built outside in F Village.
 It would be built because they hope that "a future Fighter" would born from the children that would play at the miniature park.

 It was announced that by 2024, there will be a senior home in the southeast corner, alongside a medical mall.
 Also, by April 2023, a new child care support center would be opened next to the farm area.

 Access

-Kita-Hiroshima Station on Hokkaido Railway Company's Chitose Line is currently closest train station to the stadium.
+Kita-Hiroshima Station on Hokkaido Railway Company's Chitose Line is currently the closest train station to the stadium.
 In anticipation of the opening of Es Con Field in 2023, the west exit of the station is being expanded and a shuttle bus terminal is being added to provide access directly to the stadium from the station.
 With the walk from Kita-Hiroshima Station to the stadium being approximately 20 minutes, a tentative plan to build a new station closer to ballpark with bridge directly connecting the two was announced in 2019.
-The earliest it could open, however, would be 2027, five years after the anticipated opening of Es Con Field.
+The new station, tentatively called Hokkaido Ballpark Station, is scheduled to open in summer 2028.
 The Fighters’ stadium is also expected to have parking for 3,000 to 4,000 vehicles, unusual for ballparks in Japan which generally rely solely on public transportation.